MicrosoftDocs/windows-itpro-docs/windows/security/operating-system-security/network-security/vpn/vpn-office-365-optimization.md

 ---
-title: Optimizing Office 365 traffic for remote workers with the native Windows VPN client
+title: Optimize Microsoft 365 traffic for remote workers with the Windows VPN client
-description: Learn how to optimize Office 365 traffic for remote workers with the native Windows VPN client ms.topic: article ms.date: 09/23/2021
+description: Learn how to optimize Microsoft 365 traffic for remote workers with the Windows VPN client ms.topic: article ms.date: 05/24/2023
 ---
-# Optimizing Office 365 traffic for remote workers with the native Windows 10 and Windows 11 VPN client
+# Optimize Microsoft 365 traffic for remote workers with the Windows VPN client

-This article describes how to configure the recommendations in the article [Optimize Office 365 connectivity for remote users using VPN split tunneling](/office365/enterprise/office-365-vpn-split-tunnel) for the *native Windows 10 and Windows 11 VPN client*.
-This guidance enables VPN administrators to optimize Office 365 usage while still ensuring that all other traffic goes over the VPN connection and through existing security gateways and tooling.
+This article describes how to configure the recommendations in the article [VPN split tunneling for Microsoft 365](/microsoft-365/enterprise/microsoft-365-vpn-split-tunnel) for the Windows VPN client.
+This guidance enables VPN administrators to optimize Microsoft 365 usage while ensuring that all other traffic goes over the VPN connection and through existing security gateways or tooling.

-This can be achieved for the native/built-in Windows 10 and Windows 11 VPN client using a _Force Tunneling with Exclusions_ approach.
-This allows you to define IP-based exclusions *even when using force tunneling* in order to "split" certain traffic to use the physical interface while still forcing all other traffic via the VPN interface.
-Traffic addressed to specifically defined destinations (like those listed in the Office 365 optimize categories) will therefore follow a much more direct and efficient path, without the need to traverse or "hairpin" via the VPN tunnel and back out of the corporate network.
-For cloud-services like Office 365, this makes a huge difference in performance and usability for remote users.
+The recommendations can be implemented for the built-in Windows VPN client using a *Force Tunneling with Exclusions* approach, defining IP-based exclusions even when using *force tunneling*.
+Certain traffic can be *split* to use the physical interface, while still forcing all other traffic via the VPN interface.
+Traffic addressed to defined destinations (like those listed in the Microsoft 365 optimized categories) follows a much more direct and efficient path, without the need to traverse or *hairpin* via the VPN tunnel and back out of the organization's network.
+For cloud-services like Microsoft 365, this makes a significant difference in performance and usability for remote users.

 > [!NOTE]
-> The term _force tunneling with exclusions_ is sometimes confusingly called "split tunnels" by other vendors and in some online documentation.
-For Windows 10 and Windows 11 VPN, the term _split tunneling_ is defined differently as described in the article [VPN routing decisions](./vpn-routing.md#split-tunnel-configuration).
+> The term *force tunneling with exclusions* is sometimes confusingly called *split tunnels* by other vendors and in some online documentation.
+For Windows VPN, the term *split tunneling* is defined differently, as described in the article [VPN routing decisions](./vpn-routing.md#split-tunnel-configuration).

 ## Solution Overview